Limitations on device independent key secure against non signaling adversary via the squashed non-locality: Examples of secrecy monotones, Convexification of and a non-trivial bound

-Unfortunately, the squashed non-locality lacks a closed-form expression for an arbitrary non-signaling device.
+Unfortunately, the squashed nonlocality lacks a closed-form expression for an arbitrary non-signaling device.
 It involves optimization over general measurement and post-processing channels in the eavesdropper side.
 This makes it hard to compute for a generic non-signaling device.
-Moreover, we obtained the squashed non-locality to be a convex function over the mixture of devices, see Sec. \ref{sec:convexity}, whereas the intrinsic information is not a convex function.
+Moreover, we obtained the squashed nonlocality to be a convex function over the mixture of devices, see Sec. \ref{sec:convexity}, whereas the intrinsic information is not a convex function.
 This might be due to the fact that it was constructed in the same way as the non-signaling squashed entanglement, and the latter is a convex function of quantum states \cite{Winter-squashed-ent}.
-In this Section, we will show how convexity of squashed non-locality can be used not only to calculate nontrivial upper bounds on $K_{DI}^{(iid)}$, but also how it can be used to define new non-signaling squashed secrecy quantifiers.
+In this Section, we will show how convexity of squashed nonlocality can be used not only to calculate nontrivial upper bounds on $K_{DI}^{(iid)}$, but also how it can be used to define new non-signaling squashed secrecy quantifiers.

-Observation \ref{fct:mutcond}, brings the idea of how to use the convexity property of squashed non-locality.
-Since the squashed non-locality is an upper bound on $K_{DI}^{(iid)}$, hence, the r.h.s. of Eq. (\ref{eqn:min}) must also be an upper bound on secret key rate as well.
+Observation \ref{fct:mutcond}, brings the idea of how to use the convexity property of squashed nonlocality.
+Since the squashed nonlocality is an upper bound on $K_{DI}^{(iid)}$, hence, the r.h.s. of Eq. (\ref{eqn:min}) must also be an upper bound on secret key rate as well.
 Together with the convexity property, it implies that a lower convex hull of $\widehat{\mathrm{I}}\left(A:B|E\right)$ and $\widehat{\mathrm{I}}\left(A:B\right)$ also bounds $K_{DI}^{(iid)}$ from above.

 \begin{theorem} Within a family of functions $\left\{\mathrm{F}_i\right\}$, which are convex with respect to mixtures of devices, and \ben \mathrm{F}_i(P) &\le& \widehat{\mathrm{I}}\left(A:B\right)_\mathrm{\mathcal{E}\left(P\right)(ABE|XYZ)}, \\ \mathrm{F}_i(P) &\le& \widehat{\mathrm{I}}\left(A:B|E\right)_\mathrm{\mathcal{E}\left(P\right)(ABE|XYZ)}, \een there exists a function $\mathrm{F}$ that upper bounds any function in $\left\{\mathrm{F}_i\right\}$ and for which the following relation holds \ben \mathrm{F}\left(P\right) \ge K_{DI}^{(iid)}(\mP). \een \end{theorem} \begin{proof} Since $ \widehat{\mathrm{I}} \left(A:B\downarrow E\right) \in \left\{\mathrm{F}_i\right\}$ because of Proposition \ref{IBOX:convexity} and $\widehat{\mathrm{I}} \left(A:B\downarrow E\right)_{\mathcal{E}\left(\mathrm{P}\right)} \ge K_{DI}^{(iid)}(\mP)$, then, for a function $F$ which lies above the values of the squashed intrinsic mutual information, satisfies $\mathrm{F}\left(\mathrm{P}\right) \ge K_{DI}^{(iid)}(\mP)$. \end{proof}